Keep up with the latest coronavirus information:

 - When feasible, students, especially those in K-5, will meet in their classes for most of their day (including lunch).

-- CLASS COHORTS – there will be minimal, if any, mixing of classes/grades.
+- CLASS COHORTS – there is minimal, if any, mixing of classes/grades.
 Instead, each class/grade represents its cohort, and individuals within that cohort will interact with and have physical proximity limited to other individuals in that cohort to the extent possible.
 By keeping the children in smaller groups by class/grade, we can control the number of individuals that come into contact with our children daily and keep exposure consistent within each class/grade.

 - Specialists may come to primary classrooms instead of the students traveling to their classes.